nextwebb/twitee/README.md

   1.In short, a feature list of the app will be
-  2. User registration and authentication
+  2.User registration and authentication
-  3. User Log in
+  3.User Log in
-  4. User POST twit
+  4.User POST twit
-  5. User DELETE twit (if owned by user)
+  5.User DELETE twit (if owned by user)
-  6. User POST comments under twits
+  6.User POST comments under twits
-  7. Post page shows all posted twits and comments under twits (Each twit will show the name of the poster, the date posted, the time posted, the posted content, like button and a comment form)
+  7.Post page shows all posted twits and comments under twits (Each twit will show the name of the poster, the date posted, the time posted, the posted content, like button and a comment form)
-  8. User log out
+  8.User log out